guguji666666/GJS-MDC-Tips/README.md

 For `existing machines` on subscriptions onboarded to Defender for Cloud `before March 17 2019`, when an existing agent will be detected, the Log Analytics agent extension `will not be` installed and the machine will not be affected.
 For these machines, see the "Resolve monitoring agent health issues on your machines" recommendation to resolve the agent installation issues on these machines

+### 6. Can I enable Defender for Servers on a subset of machines in a subscription?
+As mentioned in [Defender for cloud FAQ](https://learn.microsoft.com/en-us/azure/defender-for-cloud/faq-defender-for-servers#can-i-enable-defender-for-servers-on-a-subset-of-machines-in-a-subscription-), when you enable Microsoft Defender for Servers on an Azure subscription or on a connected AWS account or GCP project, all connected machines are protected by Defender for Servers.
+Servers that don't have the Log Analytics agent or Azure Monitor agent installed are also protected. <br>
+However, as mentioned in [Plan your Defender for Servers deployment](https://learn.microsoft.com/en-us/azure/defender-for-cloud/plan-defender-for-servers), you can enable Microsoft Defender for Servers at the `Log Analytics workspace level`, but only servers reporting to that workspace will be protected and billed and those servers won't receive some benefits, such as `Microsoft Defender for Endpoint, vulnerability assessment, and just-in-time VM access`.

-### 6. Billing once after enable defender for server on subscription and workspace level?
+### 7. Billing once after enable defender for server on subscription and workspace level?
 [Billing for defender for server](https://learn.microsoft.com/en-us/azure/defender-for-cloud/faq-defender-for-servers#do-i-need-to-enable-on-the-subscription-and-workspace-)

 When you enable the Servers plan on the `subscription level`, Defender for Cloud enables the plan on your `default workspaces` automatically.